Have you ever considered crossing the Amazon River by boat?

 I made this trip, and I’ll share it with you – revealing useful tips and detailed information on how you can also do it on your own.

 This page tells you about crossing the Amazon River and the Napo River by boat, during a few months.

 Napo River Boat Walkthrough, Peru to Ecuador

 Obviously, I didn’t make this trip all at once.
-My Amazon trip lasted about 4 months and during this period of time I explored Brazil, Peru and Ecuador’s Amazon Rain Forest regions.
+My Amazon trip lasted about four months, and during this period I explored Brazil, Peru, and Ecuador’s Amazon Rain Forest regions.

 Map of Amazon River crossing